LLudivina/kickstarter-analysis/README.md

 ![Figure 1](https://user-images.githubusercontent.com/115508896/202921935-ae5cacbe-07f9-49d2-abe5-f494982f4f92.png)

 A better visualization of the data can be found in Figure 2, which shows the relationship between outcomes and launch month.
 This deliverable was created using a simple line chart on excel.
 By using conditional formatting, I was also able to provide Louise with information at a glance.
 Based on the line graph, we can see on which specific months the campaigns were the most successful.
-In this case, it was early in the year and within the month of May.
+In this case, it was early in the year in February and within the month of May.

 **Figure 2**